IronCoreRobotics/ftc_app/README.md

  * Blockly enhancements
     - support for android.graphics.Color.
     - added support for ElapsedTime.
-    - improved look and legibility of blocks.
+    - improved look and legibility of com.google.blocks.
     - support for compass sensor.
     - support for ultrasonic sensor.
     - support for IrSeeker.